-Containing the unintentionally funny end credit “based in part on a book by Michael Punke” (i.e we’ve basically made most of this shit up), The Revenant is largely unfaithful to the true life story of Hugh Glass.
+The Revenant is largely unfaithful to the true life story of Hugh Glass.
 In reality, he never had a son, John Fitzgerald (Tom Hardy) wasn’t a villain figure and actually helped Glass kill the bear, only leaving him for dead as he actually thought he was dead.
 Of course, historical inaccuracies don’t necessarily make a film bad – after all, the film was originally developed by Oldboy director Park Chan-Wook with Samuel L. Jackson in the lead role (“I have had it with these motherfucking bears, in this motherfucking forest!”), an even more tantalising prospect.
 But with the amount of narrative licence being taken in this adaptation it is bemusing as to how it all seems solely to have been added to make it needlessly gritty, when the true tale is already harrowing.

 For me, Tom Hardy’s villainous supporting performance easily stole the show.
-I’ve never been as firmly on the Hardy hype-train as everybody else is – every time he’s given a role that singularly aims to showcase his acting versatility (such as Locke or Legend), he becomes the victim to merely doing funny accents that prove distracting.
+I’ve never been as firmly on the Hardy hype-train as everybody else is – every time he’s given a role that singularly aims to showcase his acting versatility (such as Locke or Legend), he merely imitates unusual accents that prove distracting.
 Here, he actually breathes life into a fairly cliched villain, making him seem like a sociopathic threat, rather than a fairly ordinary big bad.
 Of course, this is highly likely due to his character being more developed than Leo’s – after all, more liberties were taken with changing the true life story with this character in order to fully realise him cinematically.